TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

         return nds.stats(iage, isalary)
 ```

 And since all the other methods are no more used we can safely delete them, checking that the tests do not fail.
-Speaking of tests, removing method will make many tests of `DataStats` fail, so we need to remove them.
+Speaking of tests, removing methods will make many tests of `DataStats` fail, so we need to remove them.

 ``` python
 class DataStats: